 Effective April 1, 2004, the program has been expanded to include investments made by arm’s length corporations in an eligible business.
 Under the enhanced program, corporations would be eligible for a tax credit respecting the purchase of newly issued non restricted common voting shares of an eligible business.
 The corporation acquiring the shares would not be entitled to the tax credit in respect of shares purchased from a corporation with which it does not deal at arm’s length.
 Arm’s length has the same meaning as section 251 of the federal Income Tax Act.

 The Direct Equity Tax Credit Regulations under the Income Tax Act may be found through the House of Assembly website.
-Additional information, including application forms, may be obtained by contacting: Department of Finance Taxation and Fiscal Policy Branch
+Additional information, including application forms, may be obtained by contacting: Department of Finance Fiscal and Economic Policy Branch